Frequently Asked Questions About Christianity, Answered Honestly!

 - And God said unto Abraham, Thou shalt keep my covenant therefore, thou, and thy seed after thee in their generations."

-We are all the generation associated with the Seed Christ, through his atoning work in reconciling us to God as His sons or children.
+For the kingdom is the Lord's, and he is the governor among the nations.
+We are those scribed to the Lord a generation or family.
+We are all the generation associated as the seed or generation of Christ, through his atoning work in reconciling us to God as sons or children.

 - "A seed shall serve him; it shall be accounted to the Lord for a generation.